-- Registration Once a club has become a charity, it cannot stop being a charity.
-On winding up, it would have to transfer its assets to another charity or otherwise apply them for charitable purposes only. - Membership All members of the club must be playing members.
+- Registration Once a Club has become a charity, it cannot stop being a charity.
+On winding up, it would have to transfer its assets to another charity or otherwise apply them for charitable purposes only. - Membership All members of the Club must be playing members.
 It cannot have "social members".
 Membership must be open to all.
-Although the club can have 'representative' teams (where there can be competition to get into, for example, the first team), everybody must have an equal opportunity to use the club's facilities.
-The level of fees must be low enough so that everyone has the opportunity to join the club. - Payment of Players Players must be amateur and may not be paid for playing.
-However, they can receive reimbursement of expenses for travel to away matches and payment can be made for coaching. - Commercial Trading A trading company which is wholly owned by the charitable club (known as a 'subsidiary') should be set up to run any bar that the club has, but this is not difficult to do.
-Any profits from the bar can be paid by the subsidiary legitimately and tax efficiently under Gift Aid to the charity to avoid payment of corporation tax (tax on trading profits) by the subsidiary. - the Charity Commission if its annual income is over £5,000.
+Although the Club can have 'representative' teams (where there can be competition to get into, for example, the first team), everybody must have an equal opportunity to use the Club's facilities.
+The level of fees must be low enough so that everyone has the opportunity to join the Club.
+Please also note there are particular rules concerning Gift Aid on membership subscriptions for charities which can be found here at paragraph 3.37.
+Generally, members' 'subs' (i.e. a regular weekly/monthly payment charged by the Club in order to cover its operating costs which grants rights of access to coaching and its facilities and, if not paid, would not entitle the member to participate would not qualify for Gift Aid.Payment of Players Players must be amateur and may not be paid for playing.
+However, they can receive reimbursement of expenses for travel to away matches and payment can be made for coaching. - Commercial Trading A trading company which is wholly owned by the charitable Club (known as a 'subsidiary') should be set up to run any bar that the Club has, but this is not difficult to do.
+Any profits from the bar can be paid by the subsidiary legitimately and tax efficiently under Gift Aid to the charity to avoid payment of corporation tax (tax on trading profits) by the subsidiary. - Compliance A charity must register with the Charity Commission if its annual income is over £5,000.
 This means that it must submit annual accounts and an annual return to the Commission.
-It must also comply with charity law, although there is a lot of guidance on the Commission's website www.charitycommission.gov.uk to help clubs to comply with these requirements.
+It must also comply with charity law, although there is a lot of guidance on the Commission's website www.charitycommission.gov.uk to help Clubs to comply with these requirements.